 Last summer, as part of its “Hot on the Trails: A Road-Free Guide to Exploring Central Indiana,” Indianapolis Monthly published a smart, funny etiquette guide for Monon Trail users.
 It’s worth a look as we think about how we adapt to Birds, Limes, and whatever comes next.

-Not only because the guide is smart and funny—though those coatings make taking the pill of etiquette a pleasure—but also because it’s full of real observations about misuse of the trail community space and easy-to-follow suggestions for making it a better community.
+Not only because the guide is smart and funny—though those coatings make the pill of etiquette more of a pleasure—but also because it’s full of real observations about the misuse of the trail community space, with easy-to-follow suggestions for making it a better community.
 All without banishing anyone.

 As this discussion evolves over the coming months and years, and as small rent-to-ride scooters and bikes are followed by small rent-to-ride electric cars, a rejuvenated bus system, and maybe even rent-to-ride flying cars (we can dream!) perhaps we can start to have a smart and open-hearted conversation about how our streets and sidewalks are set up, and how we can safely and comfortably accommodate vehicles of all sizes and models in every corner of our city.

 And maybe, if we take the time to work at it, we can even have a little fun along the way.